Junyu-sev/Core-code/README.md

 ## 7.Colocalization analysis
 - **R**
-- gwasglue to match vcf files in given chrompos
+- Gwasglue to match vcf files in given chrompos
-- conc for colocalization analysis
+- Conc for colocalization analysis